-Other Explicitly Incentivized Reviews: 3,799 (18%) of reviews labeled as incentivized contain other explicit patterns indicating the incentivized nature of their reviews that we had not considered, e.g., "I had the opportunity to get it for my review", "received with a promotion rate".
+Other Explicitly Incentivized Reviews: 3,799 (18%) of reviews labeled as incentivized contain a variety of different explicit patterns that was hard to be captured by our regex, e.g., "I had the opportunity to get it for my review", "received with a promotion rate".

 Implicitly Incentivized Reviews (IIRs): We note that the absence of any explicit disclosure of incentives in the remaining reviews does not imply that they are not incentivized.
-We hypothesize that some of these are implicitly incentivized reviews (IIR).
+We hypothesize that some of them are implicitly incentivized reviews (IIRs).
 To verify this hypothesis across all the remaining flagged reviews, we rely on the pairwise relationship between review-product and review-reviewer and check any of these reviews against the following two conditions: (i) whether a review is associated with a product that had received at least one other EIR, or (ii) whether a review is provided by a user who has submitted at least one other EIR.
-We observe that 296 reviews are affiliated with both EIR reviewers and EIR products (i.e., meet both conditions) while 8544 (41%) of them are only affiliated with EIR products and 63 reviews are only affiliated with EIR reviewers.
-Intuitively, meeting both conditions offers a stronger evidence that a review could be (implicitly) incentivized.
-Our manual inspection of reviews in these three groups confirmed this intuition.
-While reviews that met both conditions contain some indication of incentive (e.g., for my honest result, promotional price), reviews related only to products only contained moderate hints (e.g., I have to thank this seller).
+We observe that 296 (1.4%) reviews are affiliated with both EIR reviewers and EIR products (i.e., meet both conditions) while 8544 (41%) of them are only affiliated with EIR products and 63 reviews are only affiliated with EIR reviewers.
+Intuitively, meeting both conditions offers a stronger evidence that a review could be IIR.
+Our manual inspection of reviews in these 3 groups confirmed this intuition.
+While reviews that met both conditions contain indication of incentive (e.g., for my honest result, promotional price), reviews related only to products contained moderate hints (e.g., I have to thank seller).